samarth4jain/autonomous-latent-reasoning/README.md

 If this repo doesn't contain a `LICENSE` file, check with the owner for reuse permissions.
 For questions, open an issue on the repository.

-## Completion

-This README provides step-by-step instructions to get the project running locally and remotely, and how to create and use virtual environments.
-If you'd like, I can also:

-- add a starter `requirements.txt` with pinned versions
-- add a small example `run` script or a `Makefile`/`tasks.json` for common commands
-- generate a minimal `Dockerfile` for reproducible remote runs

-If you want any of the above, tell me which option and I'll add it.